Ghost Rider (Danny Ketch): Ultimate Marvel

-In the Ultimate Marvel reality, Danny Ketch, known as "The Ghost" was a master spy and one of the many newest recruits of General Nick Fury's Howling Commandos in order to battle Reed Richards and his Dark Ultimates, who violently started remolding the world their own shape.
+In the Ultimate Marvel reality, Danny Ketch, known as "The Ghost", is a spy who was recruited into Nick Fury's Howling Commandos to battle Reed Richards and his Dark Ultimates.
 He is entirely normal in his appearance but has the ability to breathe fire.
 During the events of Cataclysm, he sacrificed himself to save those infected by MODOK and the Gah Lak Tus virus and destroy the City of Tomorrow.
-Though his body died, his consciousness was placed in a mechanical body by S.H.I.E.L.D. to create the Machine Man.
+Subsequently, S.H.I.E.L.D. transferred his consciousness into a mechanical body to create the Machine Man.

 Marvel Zombies

-In the alternate-dimension Marvel Zombies universe, the Daniel Ketch version of Ghost Rider is seen in his living form in the Marvel Zombies prequel Dead Days.
-He is part of the resistance organized by Nick Fury to take down the Marvel Zombies but is later seen being overwhelmed in a battle with the infected.
+In the alternate-dimension Marvel Zombies universe, Ketch is a member of a resistance organized by Nick Fury to take down the Marvel Zombies but is later seen being overwhelmed in a battle with the infected.
 In the Marvel Zombies miniseries, a zombified version of Ghost Rider appears as one of the infected superheroes trying to attack and devour the Silver Surfer and part of the zombified superhero attack on Dr. Doom's fortress.
 It is suggested that he did not survive the attack of the Silver Surfer as he no longer appears with the survivors in the aftermath.
 He later resurfaces in Marvel Zombies 3 as part of Kingpin's undead alliance and tries to attack Machine Man.
-He is dispatched quickly when Machine Man slices his head off and steals his motorcycle to evade the zombies.
+He is dispatched quickly when Machine Man decapitates him and steals his motorcycle to evade the zombies.

 Marvels

-Danny Ketch appears on the last page of the Marvels series where he is shown as a young newspaper delivery boy.
-The main character of Marvels, Phil Sheldon, refers to him as "A nice, normal, ordinary boy" and has a picture taken of him as a symbol of ordinary humanity.
+Danny Ketch appears on the last page of the Marvels series where he is shown as a young paperboy.
+The main character of Marvels, Phil Sheldon, refers to him as "a nice, normal, ordinary boy" and has a picture taken of him as a symbol of ordinary humanity.